-During 2019, the following errors have been discovered by the Company and respectively corrected in its separate financial statements for 2019 in accordance with the requirements of IAS 8 "Accounting Policies, Changes in Accounting Estimates and Errors":
+During 2019, the following errors have been discovered by the Group and respectively corrected in its financial statements for 2019 in accordance with the requirements of IAS 8 "Accounting Policies, Changes in Accounting Estimates and Errors":

-- A) According to the applicable legislation and information from EWRC the Company receives the right to charge higher tariffs to its clients based on the amounts invested in the respective year, regardless of whether the projects have been completed or still in progress.
+- A) According to the applicable legislation and information from EWRC the Group receives the right to charge higher tariffs to its clients based on the amounts invested in the respective year, regardless of whether the projects have been completed or still in progress.
 As a result the management has assessed that the amortization of the amounts invested and included in the value of the intangible asset 'Concession right' shall begin during the year of investment and not when the physical projects in which the amounts are invested are completed.
 The management estimated the effect of commencing the amortization of the amounts invested during the year of the investment.
-As a result the net book value of the intangible asset 'Concession right' was decreased as at 01.01.2018 with BGN 7,364 thousand, as at 31.12.2018 with BGN 8,643 thousand and the amortization expenses for 2018 was increased with BGN 1,279 thousand. - B) In 2009 the Company signed the Second Amendment to the Concession contract.
-As a result the Company recognized a liability amounting to BGN 12,200 thousand The liability was recognized against expenses.
-In the subsequent years in order to meets its obligation the Company invested amounts as agreed in the Second Amendment.
-These amounts were presented as assets and for the same amounts the Company transferred part of the initially recognized liability to deferred income.
-Subsequently the Company amortized the amounts invested for the term of the Concession contract and the deferred income was reduced with the same corresponding amounts in order to offset the effect of the amortization expenses.
-Based on the additional analysis of IAS 38 Intangible assets the management decided that the recognized assets did not meet the definition of an asset and shall be derecognized together with the value of the corresponding deferred revenue.
-As a result the net book values of the intangible assets and deferred income were reduced with BGN 3,722 thousand and BGN 5,482 thousand as at 01.01.2018 and 31.12.2018 respectively.
-In addition the amortization expenses and other income for 2018 were reduced with BGN 376
+As a result the net book value of the intangible asset "Concession right" was decreased as at 01.01.2018 with BGN 7,364 thousand, as at 31.12.2018 with BGN 8,643 thousand and the amortization expenses for 2018 was increased with BGN 1,279 thousand. - B) In 2009 the Group signed the Second Amendment to the Concession contract.
+As a result the Group recognized a liability amounting to BGN 12,200 thousand The liability was recognized against expenses.
+In the subsequent years in order to meets its obligation the Group invested amounts as agreed in the Second Amendment.
+These amounts were presented as assets and for the same amounts the Group transferred part of the initially recognized liability to deferred income.
+Subsequently the Group amortized the amounts invested for the term of the Concession contract and the deferred income was reduced with the same corresponding amounts in order to offset the effect of the amortization expenses.